dennysfredericci/simple-rest-client/README.md

 # Simple REST Client

-This is a Simple REST Client as a proof of concept using Twitter API.
+This is a Simple REST Client using Twitter API.

 ## Built With